akio-tomiya/LatticeQCD.jl/docs/src/index.md

 the historical `Params` object. `run_wizardv2` is retained as an alias of the new `run_wizard` and is also Param-free.

+Simple mode is a guided SU(3), two-degenerate-flavor Wilson-fermion HMC setup.
+It asks for the lattice dimensions, beta, Wilson hopping parameter, optional stout smearing, trajectory count, measurement intervals, and restart checkpoint interval.
+It uses the Wilson plaquette gauge action and a QPQ leapfrog integrator, selects plaquette, Polyakov-loop, and pion-correlator measurements, and disables gradient flow.
+These choices are printed when simple mode is selected and summarized in plain language on the review page;
+expert mode exposes the other fermions and algorithms.

+`Back` is section-based, rather than question-based.
+Selecting **Back to previous section** leaves the current section and discards edits made since entering it.
+At text and number prompts, type `back` (the older `:back` spelling also works).
+The Wizard prints the destination section after moving back.
+The same instructions appear in the opening banner, together with the clean `quit` action; Ctrl+C remains available as an interrupt.

 The typed `Simulation` interface assembles the same HMC update from explicit configuration objects and runs it through the Gaugefields MD driver.
 This is the preferred interface for notebooks, MPI/GPU applications, and future GUIs: